swhume/dataset-json/README.md

 The application uses the -v flag to turn on verbose mode, the -x flag to converts XPT files, and the -b flag to convert SAS datasets.
 Set either the -x or -b flag, but not both.

-The directories default to the data directory that's part of this repo if alterative are not specified on the command-line.
+The directories default to the data directory that's part of this repo if alternatives are not specified on the command-line.

 optional arguments: